SimonThomine/Cytologia-Data-Challenge/README.md

 Project used for training and inference for the Cytologia Data Challenge

 The [`inference.ipynb`](inference.ipynb) file resumates our thought process for both inference and training, including details on hyperparameters, augmentations, and other relevant information.
 While the information in the [`inference.ipynb`](inference.ipynb) file is redundant with this `Readme.md`, it serves as a standalone resource for explaining the method and predicting results.
+To simply **run the inference to generate the submission results**, please refer to this [`inference.ipynb`](inference.ipynb) file and download the pretrained weights.

 You can download the best pretrained weights with this link : [Google Drive](https://drive.google.com/drive/folders/1gDwqRtLoKqwLIaGFd2SwPffzibOtIEmx?usp=sharing)